 Get Amongst The Street Art

 With a combination of Brooklyn-meets-Melbourne laneway vibes, Christchurch holds its own when it comes to a burgeoning street art scene.
 So much so, it was recently named one of the street art capitals of the world by Lonely Planet.
 You’ll find vibrant canvases of colour throughout the city, each telling their own story.
 DIY your own tour with the help of Watch This Space—or book a guided tour.
 When it comes to strolling, be sure to make your way to the Rolling Stone style lips by French artist Tilt and Plymouth Lane’s No Place Like Home by Kiwi artist, Flox.
 For something different, hit up Style Walls 2018.
 Five street artists battled it out to create this 3D exhibition which is now displayed on massive paint cans.
+Taking a stroll amongst the vibrant art is definitely one of the best things to do in Christchurch.

 Get Your Adrenaline Hit At Christchurch Adventure Park